 The Megacharger network is in its earliest phase of public deployment.
 The first public site outside a Tesla factory opened in Los Angeles in early 2026, delivering 750 kW to Semi customers.
 Permitted sites are already filed in Texas, pointing to expansion along Southern U.S. freight corridors.
 As mass production ramps through 2026, the network is expected to grow alongside truck deliveries — Tesla's infrastructure build typically accelerates once vehicle volume justifies the investment.

 Every new Megacharger location we confirm or track is listed on this page.
 Open locations, permitted sites, and coming-soon announcements are all tracked here as they're reported — check the map above and the location cards for the latest.
+Props to @MarcoRPi1 on X for some of the fastest info.

 For the complete Tesla Semi specification breakdown — range at full load, payload capacity, drag coefficient, battery specs, and real-world pilot efficiency data — see our full Tesla Semi specs page.
 It covers everything from the 500-mile Long Range to the 325-mile Standard Range trim, including head-to-head comparisons with diesel Class 8 trucks.